HOGENT-MLOps/mlops-slides/01-docker.md

 - Contains metadata:
   - Name, version, environment variables...

-## Why containers?
+## Why are containers so popular?

-- Lightweight: no need for a full OS
-- Portable: image is easily shared
-- Repeatable: same environment everywhere
-- Isolation: no interference between containers
 - CI/CD: easy to switch to previous versions (= images)
+- decouple application from infrastructure
+- environmental consistency: runs the same on your pc as in the cloud
+- resource isolation: predictable application performance
+- resource utilization: high efficiency and density
+- ...

 # Docker building blocks